 Click Transfer and your sample will be transferred to your specified containers!

 Considerations when utilizing the Import from Spreadsheet Option

-To bulk add transfers via a spreadsheet, click the “+” button at the top right of the transfer table for the workflow step you are working on - then click on Import from Spreadsheet.
+To bulk add transfers via a spreadsheet, click the “+” button at the top right of the transfer table for the workflow step you are working on - then click on Add from Spreadsheet.

 You will then see a window that will allow you to import from either a (1) spreadsheet or (2) raw text input.

 For a spreadsheet upload, the first row should specify column headers, which must be unique.
 Each row after that should specify an input sample.
-Each column must represent a field in your input sample table.
+Each column must represent a field in your input transfer table.